-Sensory bins are all the rage!
-If you Google “sensory bins for kids” you will get an enormous variety of ideas: valentine sensory bins, messy sensory bins, birthday sensory bins, the list goes on.
-It’s enough to overload your … um… senses.
+Sensory bins are an excellent screen-free activity idea!
+If you search "sensory bins for kids" you will get an enormous variety of ideas: valentine sensory bins, Christmas sensory bins, birthday sensory bins, the list goes on.
+It's enough to overload your ... um... senses.
 (Oh, come on!
 I had to say that!)

 As creative as all those sensory bin ideas are, however, sometimes simple is best.
 Or rather, lazy is best.
-Because lazy is what I was when I came across this small bucket of rice mixed with letters and numbers in the closet.
-It had been sitting in there since Kiddo used to play the Sift -n-Spell game.
+Because lazy is what I was when I came across a small container of rice mixed with letters and numbers in the closet.
+It had been sitting in there since my son used it to play the Sift -n-Spell game.

-If you are not sure why you should give your kids a sensory bin, read A Purpose Driven Home’s post: Sensory Bins: What’s the Point?
+Still not sure why you should give your kids a sensory bin?
+Read this.